Summary of Product Characteristics Updated 18-Jun-2020 | Correvio UK Ltd

 The osmolality of the medicinal product is controlled between the following range: 270-320 mOsmol/kg

-Rapid conversion of recent onset atrial fibrillation to sinus rhythm in adults
+Brinavess is indicated in adults for rapid conversion of recent onset atrial fibrillation to sinus rhythm

 -For non-surgery patients: atrial fibrillation ≤ 7 days duration